mirror/dd-wrt/src/router/btop/README.md

 * Unicode Block “Geometric Shapes” U+25A0 - U+25FF
 * Unicode Block "Box Drawing" and "Block Elements" U+2500 - U+259F

+### **Optional Dependencies (Needed for GPU monitoring)**

+GPU monitoring also requires a btop binary built with GPU support (`GPU_SUPPORT=true` flag).

+See [GPU compatibility](#gpu-compatibility) section for more about compiling with GPU support.

+ * **NVIDIA**

+If you have an NVIDIA GPU you must use an official NVIDIA driver, both the closed-source and open-source ones have been verified to work.

+In addition to that you must also have the nvidia-ml dynamic library installed, which should be included with the driver package of your distribution.

+ * **AMD**

+If you have an AMD GPU `rocm_smi_lib` is required, which may or may not be packaged for your distribution.

 ### **Notice (Text rendering issues)**

 * If you are having problems with the characters in the graphs not looking like they do in the screenshots, it's likely a problem with your systems configured fallback font not having support for braille characters.